GianCarlooo14/FinalAssessmentSolidity-NFTMetacrafters/README.md

 To run this program, we are going to use Remix, it is an online Solidity IDE.
 Just go to the Remix website at https://remix.ethereum.org/.

 Once you are on the Remix website, click on the file explorer and create a new file.
-Save the file with a .sol extension, you can name the file any name you want.Copy and paste the following code into the file:
+Save the file with a .sol extension, you can name the file any name you want.
+Copy and paste the following code into the file:

 ```Solidity
 // SPDX-License-Identifier: MIT